GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/predicting/future-customer-value-segments/README.md

 understand user behavior by calculating Customer Lifetime Value (CLV / LTV) and segmenting customers by total value.
 It runs on Google Cloud Dataflow and can be deployed to any Google Cloud Platform (GCP) project.
+You can also run it on-prem / on other cloud providers

 There are two different versions of the pipeline:

-* CSV: read input data and store output as CSV files in Google Cloud Storage (GCS)
+* CSV: read input data and store output as CSV files in Google Cloud Storage (GCS) / on-prem
-* BigQuery (BQ): read input data and store output in BQ tables
+* BigQuery (BQ): read input data and store output in Google Cloud BigQuery tables

 ## Goals